1. Services provided

-7.1 Unless otherwise agreed, payment must in cash immediately after receipt of delivery.
+7.1 Unless otherwise agreed, payment shall be made by bank transfer upon receipt of the invoice and taking into account the agreed payment term or in cash upon delivery of the translation.
 The service provider is entitled to charge a reasonable down payment.
 The service provider may demand advance payment in full if the client is a private person or located abroad.
 If delivery has been agreed to take place on the service provider’s premises and the client fails to collect the translation in time, the contract amount falls due on the day the translation is ready for collection by the client.

 7.2 In the case of default of payment, the service provider has the right to retain any assignment-related documents submitted (e.g. manuscripts to be translated).
 An interest rate on arrears of 12% per annum applies.

 7.3 If the client fails to comply with the terms of payment as agreed, the service provider may suspend any assignments in hand until the client meets his payment commitments.
 This also applies to such jobs where a fixed date of delivery has been agreed on (see section 3.1).
 If the amount outstanding is substantially below the value of the documents submitted by the client, the service provider is only entitled to retain such parts of the documents as correspond in value to the amount outstanding.
 The client cannot derive any legal claims through suspension of work, nor are the service provider’s rights prejudiced in any way.

 The service provider is obliged to observe secrecy.
 The service provider has to ensure that any subcontractees observe confidentiality.
 If the subcontractees fail to comply with this duty, the service provider cannot be held liable except in cases of gross negligence with regard to the selection of the subcontractee(s).

 The client is obliged for a period of 12 months after termination of an order not to engage in any business relationship with external subcontractees engaged by the service provider.